Overview

 Obtaining further access tokens using the refresh token

-def get_token_by_refresh(refresh_token): token = requests.post("https://api.aylien.com/v1/oauth/token", data={"grant_type": "refresh_token", 'refresh_token': refresh_token})
+token = requests.post('https://api.aylien.com/v1/oauth/token', data={'grant_type': 'refresh_token', 'refresh_token': refresh_token})

-token, refresh_token = token.json()["access_token"], token.json()["refresh_token"]
+token, refresh_token = token.json()['access_token'], token.json()['refresh_token']

-return token, refresh_token ```
+return token, refresh_token

 The code block below demonstrates how to use the function above.